Range Map

 • Thin used market.
 Production was modest and split across Columbia and Cessna badges, so fewer airframes trade hands than in the Cirrus fleet.
 Finding a specific configuration takes patience and values are less predictable.

-• Composite maintenance specialization.
+• Composite maintenance specialisation.
 Carbon-fiber repair and inspection need shops with composite experience, which are less common than metal-airframe shops.

 • Four seats, real-world payload.
 With full fuel the cabin load is limited.
 The four seats are best understood as two adults plus baggage on a long leg, more on shorter trips.